notiska/kirjava/README.md

  <InsnBlock(label=7, instructions=[iinc 1 by 1]) at 7ffab14d66b0>)
 ```

-... transformations to the graph can be done here.
+... transformations to the graph and blocks can be done here.

 To reassemble the method:
 ```python3